branchenergy/terraform-snowflake-snowpipe/README.md

 # terraforming-snowpipe

-A Terraform module for creating automatically-ingesting Snowflake pipes from S3
+This repository houses a Terraform module for creating automatically-ingesting Snowflake pipes from S3.